Blankeos/learn-redux/react-redux-tasklist/README.md

 ## 📝 Notes

-[x] Learned a couple things on a reliable folder structure for stores, actions, and reducers.
+[/] Learned a couple things on a reliable folder structure for stores, actions, and reducers.
-[x] Learned how to structure types on typescript
+[/] Learned how to struture types on typescript